sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-preapprovedaddons.md

-`PreapprovedAddons` contains settings for configuring Internet Explorer® pre-approved add-ons.
+`PreapprovedAddons` contains settings for configuring Internet Explorer pre-approved add-ons.

 Pre-approved add-ons are plug-in modules used to add functionality to Internet Explorer.